Skip to main content

 Permissionauth.rowPermission('model_name')Obtain the specified model's row permission

-Systemsystem.currentEpoch()Obtain the epoch timestamp
+Systemsystem.currentEpoch()Obtain the second-level timestamp

-Systemsystem.currentEpochMillis()Obtain the millisecond epoch timestamp
+Systemsystem.currentEpochMillis()Obtain the millisecond-level timestamp

 Usage Example